Enzo Pineda: Personal life

-Enzo's father, Enrico Pineda, is Manny Pacquiao's business manager.
+Enzo's father, former partylist representative Eric Pineda, was a former business manager of Manny Pacquiao.

 In 2021, he became a Marine reservist after completing the basic citizen military course under the Philippine Navy with the rank of staff sergeant.

 In October 2024, Pineda filed his candidacy for councilor in the fifth district of Quezon City in the 2025 elections.